shlomif/shlomif-tech-diary/static-site-generators--despair.md

-Some time after [GitHub](https://en.wikipedia.org/wiki/GitHub) started, it started offering the “GitHub pages” service for hosting static HTML sites, and shorly afterwards Jekyll and other SSGs emerged and made the concept of SSG more well-known.
+Some time after [GitHub](https://en.wikipedia.org/wiki/GitHub) started, it started offering the “GitHub pages” service for hosting static HTML sites, and shortly afterwards Jekyll and other SSGs emerged and made the concept of SSG more well-known.
 GitHub also allows previewing files in several formats as rich text HTML directly from the repository view.